 Before you say, But Chris, that’s not possible, hear me out.
 There are ways to work more efficiently so that you can work less but still get the same amount done.
 Batching your emails, automating repetitive tasks, and delegating can all help.

 If you need extra help learning how to work less and accomplish more, check out this free webinar replay.
 You’ll get an overview of my Busy to Balanced program, which can help you improve your efficiency and productivity while you reclaim a few extra hours in your work week.
-I also offer the full, eight-part Busy to Balanced course through the ADAPT Practitioner Training Program and the ADAPT Academy.
+I also offer the full, eight-part Busy to Balanced course through the ADAPT Practitioner Training Program.

 Practitioners: Make Time to Get Together with Your Colleagues